Skip to main content

 Choose this option if you instead want to fix the amount and unit price of the trade orders created by rebalancing and adjust the trade amount to match the amount * unit price = trade amount.
 With this option, you will end up with trade orders that should be executed "with the amount", since the amount and unit price equal the difference in the position between the rebalanced portfolio and the model portfolio on the rebalancing date.

-Despite the "method" you selected, the trade orders are formed with the same logic, and the amount is always calculated in the same way - this selection determines whether the final trade orders are created by adjusting the unit price or trade amount to achieve valid calculations for amount * unit price = trade amount.
+Despite the method you selected, the trade orders are formed with the same logic, and the amount is always calculated in the same way - this selection determines whether the final trade orders are created by adjusting the unit price or trade amount to achieve valid calculations for amount * unit price = trade amount.

 Below, define the transaction types used for the created trade orders, and when the trade orders are executed, for the transactions recorded to the portfolios.